 4. Create Multiple Drives with Individual Focuses

-Actually if you have more than one Gmail account, you already have multiple Google Drives.
-Just go to drive.google.com and use the same login credentials there as you use when logging into your Gmail.
+Actually if you have more than one Gmail account, you already have multiple Google Drives set up.
+Just go to drive.google.com and use the same login credentials there as you use when logging into your Gmail account.

 5. Connect clouds with Correlate

+Correlate is a great way to optimize cloud storage for students on a budget.
 Once you’ve started to work with multiple cloud drives, you’ll eventually wind up having issues handling all the accounts at the same time.
 That’s where Correlate comes in and helps you out.
-Sign up for a free account at correlate.com, connect up to three cloud drives, and search, find and bookmark files from every single account in one simple-to-use tool.
+Sign up for a free account at correlate.com, connect up to three cloud drives and search, find and bookmark files from every single account in one simple-to-use tool.

 There’s plenty of other ways to acquire more storage space directly from the provider.
 Here’s a couple of examples: